scala/scala3/docs/blog/_posts/2017-12-01-fifth-dotty-milestone-release.md

 Scala 2's somewhat puzzling behavior with respect to ambiguity has been exploited to implement the analogue of a "negated" search in implicit resolution, where a query `Q1` fails if some other query `Q2` succeeds and `Q1` succeeds if `Q2` fails.
 With the new cleaned up behavior these techniques no longer work.
-But there is now a new special type `scala.implicits.Not` which implements negation directly.
-For any query type `Q`: `Not[Q]` succeeds if and only if the implicit search for `Q` fails.
+But there is now a new special type `scala.util.NotGiven` which implements negation directly.
+For any query type `Q`: `NotGiven[Q]` succeeds if and only if the implicit search for `Q` fails.

 ### Dependent function types [#3464](https://github.com/lampepfl/dotty/pull/3464)